miikanissi/miikanissi.com/content/posts/how-to-setup-nvim-lsp-for-code-analysis-autocompletion-and-linting.md

 }
 ```

-## Automatic code linting and fixing on save using null-ls
+## Automatic Code Linting and Fixing on Save Using Null-ls

 So far we have installed all the necessary plugins and enabled LSP servers with custom
 keybindings and autocompletion.
 Now we can use a plugin called